-r/Archery is a subreddit with 290k members.
-They frequently recommend/review grips, spotting scope, and supplies, and the most common flair used is traditional, newbie question, compound, thumb draw, and arrows.
+r/Archery is a subreddit with 294k members.
+They frequently recommend/review grips, spotting scope, and supplies, and the most common flair used is thumb draw, newbie question, compound, traditional, and other.

 This is a place where archery/bowhunting/crossbow enthusiasts can mingle and talk about their craft.